An Experiment on a Bird in the Air Pump: Historical background

 Title-page of Robert Boyle's New Experiments of 1660, in which he detailed how to perform the experiment.

 In 1659, Robert Boyle commissioned the construction of an air pump, then described as a "pneumatic engine", which is known today as a "vacuum pump".
 The air pump was invented by Otto von Guericke in 1650, though its high cost deterred most contemporary scientists from constructing the apparatus.
-Boyle, the son of the Earl of Cork, had no such concerns—after its construction, he donated the initial 1659 model to the Royal Society and had a further two redesigned machines built for his personal use.
+Boyle, the son of the Earl of Cork, had no such concerns—after its construction, he donated the initial 1659 model to the Royal Society, and had a further two redesigned machines built for his personal use.
 Aside from Boyle's three pumps, there were probably no more than four others in existence during the 1660s: Christiaan Huygens had one in The Hague, Henry Power may have had one at Halifax, and there may have been pumps at Christ's College, Cambridge, and the Montmor Academy in Paris.
 Boyle's pump, which was largely designed to Boyle's specifications and constructed by Robert Hooke, was complicated, temperamental, and problematic to operate.
 Many demonstrations could only be performed with Hooke on hand, and Boyle frequently left critical public displays solely to Hooke—whose dramatic flair matched his technical skill.

 Despite the operational and maintenance obstacles, construction of the pump enabled Boyle to conduct a great many experiments on the properties of air, which he later detailed in his New Experiments Physico-Mechanicall, Touching the Spring of the Air, and its Effects, (Made, for the Most Part, in a New Pneumatical Engine).
-In the book, he described in great detail 43 experiments he conducted, on occasion assisted by Hooke, on the effect of air on various phenomena.
+In the book, he described in great detail 43 experiments he conducted, with occasional assistance from Hooke, on the effect of air on various phenomena.
 Boyle tested the effects of "rarified" air on combustion, magnetism, sound, and barometers, and examined the effects of increased air pressure on various substances.
-He listed two experiments on living creatures: "Experiment 40", which tested the ability of insects to fly under reduced air pressure, and the dramatic "Experiment 41," which demonstrated the reliance of living creatures on air for their survival.
-In this attempt to discover something "about the account upon which "respiration" is so necessary to the "animals" that Nature hath furnished with Lungs."
-Boyle conducted numerous trials during which he placed a large variety of different creatures, including birds, mice, eels, snails and flies, in the vessel of the pump and studied their reactions as the air was removed.
+He listed two experiments on living creatures: "Experiment 40", which tested the ability of insects to fly under reduced air pressure, and "Experiment 41," which demonstrated the reliance of living creatures on air for their survival.
+This attempt was intended to discover something "about the account upon which "respiration" is so necessary to the "animals" that Nature hath furnished with Lungs."
+Boyle conducted numerous trials, during which he placed a large variety of different creatures, including birds, mice, eels, snails, and flies, in the vessel of the pump and studied their reactions as the air was removed.
 Here, he describes an injured lark: